Skip to main content

 Government contractors can reap several significant benefits from achieving CMMC compliance.
 These include:

-• Enhanced security posture and risk management practices: CMMC compliance helps contractors implement robust cybersecurity practices, reducing the risk of cyberattacks and data breaches.
-This enhances the overall security of sensitive government information.
+• Enhanced security posture and risk management practices: CMMC compliance helps ensure contractors implement robust cybersecurity practices, enhancing the protection of sensitive government information and national security and reducing the risk of cyber attacks.
 Implementing CMMC practices also helps contractors identify, assess, and mitigate cybersecurity risks more effectively.
 This proactive approach to risk management can prevent costly incidents and data losses.

 • Improved operational efficiency: While there is an initial investment in achieving CMMC compliance, it can lead to long-term cost savings.
 By implementing best practices and standardized security procedures, organizations can improve operational efficiency and reduce vulnerabilities, as well as prevent costly security breaches, improve incident response procedures, and minimize the impact of cyber incidents.

-• Alignment with other industry standards: CMMC aligns with other cybersecurity standards and regulations, including NIST SP 800-171 and NIST 800-53.
+• Alignment with other industry standards: CMMC aligns with other cybersecurity standards and regulations, including NIST SP 800-171, NIST 800-53, and CIS Critical Security Controls®.
 All of these frameworks have many overlapping control requirements.
 Achieving CMMC compliance can help contractors meet the requirements for multiple regulatory standards simultaneously.

-Forward-looking companies that know they want to bid on related contracts in the future can benefit significantly from pursuing CMMC compliance now.
-There will likely be a high level of demand for CMMC audits (particularly Level 2) once CMMC 2.0 is finalized and required for new DoD contracts.
-Prioritizing compliance now can allow your company to get ahead and schedule their audit prior to this spike in demand.
+Forward-looking companies that know they want to keep or bid on defense contracts in the future can benefit significantly from pursuing CMMC certification.
+There will be a high level of demand for CMMC C3PAO assessments once Phase 2 begins and Level 2 certification is required for most new DoD contracts.
+Prioritizing readiness now can allow your company to get ahead and schedule their assessment prior to this spike in demand.

 FAQs